plenoptic-org/plenoptic/CONTRIBUTING.md

 View the [pytest documentation](https://doc.pytest.org/en/latest/usage.html) for more info.

+### Running pytest with non-standard cache directories

+When running tests on some machines (e.g., nodes of the Flatiron cluster), the default cache directories used by some of the libraries will not exist, so running the tests like normal will result in errors that complain about directories not existing or not having permission to create directories in e.g., `/home/wbroderick`.

+To avoid this problem, we can use environment variables to control the behavior of these libraries.
+To do so for pooch (downloading test files), torch (downloading pretrained models), and matplotlib (caching config files), prepend the following to your pytest command: `TORCH_HOME=~/.cache/torch MPLCONFIGDIR=~/.cache/matplotlib PLENOPTIC_CACHE_DIR=~/.cache/plenoptic` (or replace `~/.cache/` with some other directory).

+> [!NOTE]
+> This may also be helpful when building the documentation.

+See relevant [torch](https://docs.pytorch.org/docs/stable/hub.html#where-are-my-downloaded-models-saved), [pooch](https://www.fatiando.org/pooch/latest/user-defined-cache.html), and [matplotlib](https://matplotlib.org/stable/install/environment_variables_faq.html#envvar-MPLCONFIGDIR) docs.

 ### Using nox to simplify testing and linting
 This section is optional but if you want to easily run tests in an isolated environment